McDonaghMichael/PowerPulse/README.md

 - **TypeScript:** Superset of JavaScript used for developing Angular applications.
 -
 ## Contributing
 Contributions to PowerPulse are welcome!
-If you'd like to contribute, please follow these guidelines: